AdamBankz/zefoy-reversed/Generating Payloads/README.md

 CAPTCHA Solving
 ---
 <img width="273" height="91" alt="image" src="https://github.com/user-attachments/assets/e9ec5055-b469-49a5-a2f6-171a632b78fc" /><br>
 When I solved the following CAPTCHA and submitted the solution, a POST request was made to `zefoy.com`, once the backend confirmed the solution was correct, the request got a 302 Response and my page refreshed, unlocking the dashboard.
-The CAPTCHA completion links to my PHPSESSID, enabling persistence.
-Ensuring that I do not have to redo it when refreshing the page.
+The CAPTCHA completion links to my PHPSESSID.
 <br><br>
 The payload that was sent during submission is below.
 It looks overwhelming and complex, in reality it's just low-level encoding.
 <img width="2051" height="670" alt="image" src="https://github.com/user-attachments/assets/bbe5bad9-7e5e-46ce-992c-59b4efeba934" />